-Kate Beckinsale Shows Off Some Skin Including Her Toned Abs In A PVC Two Piece
+Kate Beckinsale Shows Off Some Skin Including Her Toned Abs In A PVC Two-Piece Outfit

 Kate had her long brunette hair tied up into a ponytail as she posed for the cameras in her slinky ensemble, which she paired with black and silver heels.

-Beckinsale – who Inquisitr reported recently showed off her bikini body with Kathy Griffin – shared photos from her fun night out on her official Instagram account, where she joked that she was enjoying a “casual Thursday” with her friends in her tight black two piece ensemble, which was anything but casual.
+Beckinsale – who the Inquisitr reported recently showed off her bikini body with Kathy Griffin – shared photos from her fun night out on her official Instagram account, where she joked that she was enjoying a “casual Thursday” with her friends in her tight black two-piece ensemble, which was anything but casual.

-“Casual Thursday,” she wrote, adding three kissing emojis to her uploads, which featured two sets of photos from a photobooth and another which featured her snuggling up to some friends as they cuddled up together on a white outdoor sofa.
+“Casual Thursday,” she wrote, adding three kissing emojis to her uploads, which featured two sets of photos from a photo booth and another which featured her snuggling up to some friends as they cuddled up together on a white outdoor sofa.

 But while Kate was proudly showing off her toned abs in her matching crop top and pencil skirt, she’s made no secret of the fact that she works seriously hard to keep her body in such incredible shape and is no sloth when it comes to working out.